Senior Lecturer (Criminology), University College Utrecht, Utrecht University

 Alexis has been working since 2005 at University College Utrecht as a Senior Lecturer in Criminology (teaching courses on Criminology, Violence and Aggression and Human Trafficking: An International Perspective) and as an Academic Advisor.

 From December 1999 through March 2002, Alexis conducted and coordinated research on human trafficking at the United Nations Interregional Crime and Justice Research Institute continuing to serve as a consultant on projects on human trafficking for the United Nations Office on Drugs and Crime.
-She continues to work as an independent consultant and has contributed to projects on human trafficking for the United Nations Office on Drugs and Crime, the United Nations Division for the Advancement of Women, the International Organization for Migration, the Organization for Security and Cooperation in Europe, the International Victimology Institute Tilburg (University of Tilburg), Human Rights First, Management Systems International and Winrock International.
+She continues to work as an independent consultant and has contributed to projects on human trafficking for the United Nations Office on Drugs and Crime, the United Nations Division for the Advancement of Women, the International Organization for Migration, the Organization for Security and Cooperation in Europe, the Global Initiative Against Transnational Organized Crime, the International Victimology Institute Tilburg (University of Tilburg), Human Rights First, Management Systems International and Winrock International.

 Alexis has served as a Visiting Professor teaching a course on human trafficking at universities in the United States, Germany and the Netherlands.
 She has been invited to speak on human trafficking at the Commission on Crime Prevention and Criminal Justice (United Nations Office on Drugs and Crime), the Vatican and the European Parliament, and has published extensively on the topic of human trafficking and hate crimes.
 Her book, Human Trafficking, Human Misery The Global Trade in Human Beings, was published by Praeger in 2009.
 Her second book, Human Trafficking: A Reference Handbook, was published in 2017.